dkeathley/6.2410-lab/chapter-XX-quantum-optics-basics.md

 $$ \Delta A^{(\theta)} = 1/2.$$

 The last part is interesting as it means that no matter how large alpha is, the field fluctuations stay the same, and are the same level as that of a vacuum state.
-This is due to the fact that phase is very well defined for a coherent state, while the fields can still fluctuate (the opposite of a number state).
+This is due to the fact that phase is very well defined for a coherent state.
+Thus the photon contribution to the field is very well-defined, leaving only the remaining vacuum field fluctuations.
+This is in spite of the fact that the number of photons actually varies.
+Compare this to a number state where there is no fluctuation in the number of photons, but the field fluctuates heavily on top of the ever-present vacuum fluctuations.

 Again, it we can map out the field representation, which we have done below for a coherent state with $|\alpha| = 4$, and $\varphi = \pi/4$.